 2. Consistent Coffee Quality

 Temperature stability is critical.
 A machine that's off by even 2°F can ruin extraction.
 Regular calibration ensures every shot tastes as intended.
 In my experience, cafes that track maintenance see a 15% increase in customer satisfaction scores.
+That translates to more repeat business and positive reviews.

 3. Lower Total Cost of Ownership